Reduce Concentration Risk With Vanguard's Mid Cap ETF (NYSEARCA:VO)

 Mid Cap Indexes Limit Concentration Risk

 Concentration risk is at very high levels now in large-cap indices.
 For example, the S&P 500 has nearly 30% of its representation from its top ten holdings.
 The reason is that there is not a more senior index where stocks such as Apple (AAPL), Amazon (AMZN), and Microsoft (MSFT) can graduate to.
-There are funds such as Vanguard's mega-cap ETF (MGC), but they are just a subset of the broader large-cap indices.
+There are funds such as Vanguard's Mega Cap ETF (MGC), but they are just a subset of the broader large-cap indices.
 In contrast, mid-cap stocks eventually will exceed a market value that will make them ineligible for inclusion in the index.

 Mid Cap Stocks Produce Better Risk-Adjusted Returns